 She decided to go to the card store to find out what was going on.
 Angie was always aloof and generally disrespectful.
 Angie’s day will come after Thomas and I are married.
 She will quickly become unemployed.

 An hour later, Megan finally got to the store.
-She ran across the parking lot and, wet hair and mascara dripping, and yanked on the locked door.
+She ran across the parking lot and, with wet hair and mascara dripping, she yanked on the locked door.
 Megan then pounded on it several times until Angie grudgingly let her in.

 “Angie, what the hell is going on?
 Where is Thomas?”